andreyorst/SimpleSnippets.vim/README.md

 Here I'll try to list all limitations that you may encounter when using Simple Snippets:

 - No tabstops.
-Wich means that there is no support for `$1` placeholders.
 Why?
 Because jumping is based on text searching.
 Because placeholders are deleted from snippet body when it is pasted to your file there is no way to find empty ones, because text behind them for example may change.
 If neovim will add ability to use multicursor and position it in text like in other modern editors this may be implemented.
 Because of this limitation mirroring is done differently too.
 - Placeholders have slightly different syntax than other plugins use.
-SimpleSnippets supports normal: `${1:text}`, mirror: `${2|text}`, and shell: `${3!command}` placeholders.
+SimpleSnippets supports normal: `${1:text}`, command: `${2!command}`, and repeater `$3` placeholders.
 - Normal placeholders should contain per snippet unique bodies.
 So you can't use `${2:text_a} ${0:text_b} ${1:text_a}` constructions.
 SimpleSnippets will jump to first match of `text_a` in snippet body.
 This is major limitation.
-- Mirror placeholders are based on substitution over snippet body.
-So if you want to mirror some text over snippet's body, instead of using tabstops, like in Ultisnips: `${1:text} $1 $1`  you will need to use same as placeholder contains: `${1|text_a} text_b text_a`.
-On jumping to such placeholder all occuriences of `text_a` will be selected and substituded.
-For more info, please read docs.
-- Normal placeholders can't have same body as mirror placeholders.
-It will be replaced along with mirror placeholders, wich later will make it unjumpable.
-- Shell placeholders, that output is more then single line can't be jumped.
+- Command placeholders, that output is more then single line can't be jumped.
-I'm not sure if shell placeholders should be jumpable at all.
-This may change over time.
+Command placeholders can be nested in normal placeholders `${2:${1!cmd}`, so you can jump on them, however this won't work for commands that result in multiline output.
 - Every snippet **must** contain zero indexed placeholder, aka `${0:text}`
-(I'm working on stack jump mechanics, that should remove this limitation.)
 - Jumping is based on searching for a string.
 As was already said before.
 So if you replace some part of snippets in the same way, how your next placeholder is defined, you may jump to it instead of that placeholder.
 - No back jumping.
 Because of previous point.
 Actually I don't know how to get last user input to store it in vimscript to search for it inside snippet body.
 - Single snippet editing at time.
 If you expanded a snippet, and you try to expand snippet inside this one, you will lose ability to jump in your previous snippet.
 (I'm working on jump stack implementation wich may make availible multiple snippet editing, however I'm not sure about it, because of substitution range limitation).
-- No nested placeholders.
-It should expand correctly, however jumps will be broken.
-Current implementation wasn't meant to support this, unfortunately.
+- Only command placeholder can be nested.
 - There may be more, which I've not thought about.

 After reading this list you may want to ask me this question: